DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claim 4 is rejected under 35 U.S.C.
+Claims 1 – 3, 5, 6, 8, and 9 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Claim Rejections - 35 USC § 102
+Claim Rejections - 35 USC § 103

-The following is a quotation of the appropriate paragraphs of 35 U.S.C.
-102 that form the basis for the rejections under this section made in this Office action:
+The following is a quotation of 35 U.S.C.
+103 which forms the basis for all obviousness rejections set forth in this Office action:

-Claim(s) 1 – 9 is/are rejected under 35 U.S.C.
-102(a)(1) as being anticipated by Imai (US 2009/0284777).
+Claim(s) 1 – 3, 5, 6, 8, and 9 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Imai (US 2009/0284777) in view of Choi et al. (US 2021/0174002).

 Regarding independent claim 1, Imai teaches an information processing apparatus (Figure 3) comprising: one or more memory devices that store a set of instructions; and one or more processors that execute the set of instructions (paragraph 67 and Claim 8) to:

-analyze each of the plurality of drawing commands of respective hierarchical levels corresponding to from a rearmost side to a frontmost side in the document, starting from the rearmost side (paragraph 102: whether there is an overlap between objects is determined by checking the overlap of this drawing position information; paragraph 101: FIG. 13 is a diagram illustrating object drawing position information.
+Imai teaches analyze each of the plurality of drawing commands of respective hierarchical levels from a rearmost side to a frontmost side in the document, starting from the rearmost side (paragraph 102: whether there is an overlap between objects is determined by checking the overlap of this drawing position information; paragraph 101: FIG. 13 is a diagram illustrating object drawing position information.
 In 13A of FIG. 13, the fact that the character string "ABC" is drawn, and only "B" is drawn on an ellipse is described as PDL data.
 In such a case, the PDL data is described such that an ellipse is drawn over with a graphics attribute, and "ABC" is subsequently drawn over with a text attribute);

 perform character recognition processing on the rendered image (paragraph 111: For example, an ordinary object in which a text character and an ornament character are integrated as one has a text attribute; however, a text drawing instruction and an image drawing instruction coexist as drawing instructions.
 In the present embodiment, for such an object with a text attribute, in step S1512, rendering is performed on the fill map data, thereby generating bitmap data, and character recognition processing is performed on the bitmap data).